yorek/live360-2024-orlando/VSTH15-Secure-Scalable/README.md

 ## Passwordless Authentication Sample

+Folder: `./passwordless-auth`

 This deploys a passwordless authentication solution using Azure Functions, Azure SQL Database, Azure Entra ID, and Azure Managed Identity.
+You can also take a look at this sample [https://github.com/Azure-Samples/azure-sql-db-who-am-i] to get even more details on how to use Azure Managed Identity with Azure SQL Database.

 ### Prepare Azure SQL database